Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Intravenous iron should be considered in the following circumstances:

-• Contraindications to oral iron, or serious issues with compliance or tolerance
+• Contraindications to oral iron or serious issues with compliance or tolerance

-• Co-morbidities affecting absorption, e.g. gastrointestinal disease
+• Co-morbidities affecting absorption eg gastrointestinal disease

-• In patients receiving erythropoietin-stimulating agents
+• Children receiving erythropoietin-stimulating agents

 • Ongoing blood loss that exceeds the body’s iron absorptive capacity

-• Requirement for rapid iron repletion e.g. preoperatively for non-deferrable surgery
+• Requirement for rapid iron repletion eg preoperatively for non-deferrable surgery

 Consider consultation with local paediatric team when

-The cause of iron deficiency is unclear.
+Cause of iron deficiency is unclear

 Consider transfer when

-Children require care beyond the level of comfort of the local hospital.
+Children require care beyond the level of comfort of the local hospital

-For emergency advice and paediatric or neonatal ICU transfers, call the Paediatric Infant Perinatal Emergency Retrieval (PIPER) Service: 1300 137 650.
+For emergency advice and paediatric or neonatal ICU transfers, see Retrieval Services

 Parent information sheet

-Last updated January 2019
+Last updated Aug 2023